 Stevia has become all the rage lately, and for good reason!
 It is a no-calorie, plant-based sweetener that is 200 times sweeter than sugar.
 Green stevia leaves can be grown in the home garden and harvested to make a huge number of sweet-tasting recipes that won’t spike insulin or cause inflammation like sugar does.

 That’s because people tend to think of stevia as a diet product or a sugar replacement.
-Even though it is often marketed that way, green stevia is an herb with a wonderful flavor and a great many uses.
+Even though it is often marketed that way, the stevia plant is an herb with a wonderful flavor and a great many uses.
 If you are trying to kick a sugar addiction, stevia very well may help, but it should also be appreciated for the herbaceous, green, sweet flavor that is uniquely its own.